Servings: 4 Total time: 1 hour 34 minutes Difficulty: Intermediate

 7. In a heavy-bottomed saucepan, pour the sugar with 1 to 2 tablespoons of water.

-8. Heat over medium heat without stirring (you can just tilt the pan gently if necessary).
+8. Heat over medium heat without stirring (you can just tilt the pan gently if needed).

-9. Let it cook until it turns a golden amber color.
+9. Cook until it reaches a golden amber color.

 10. Remove from heat and gently add 1 tbsp of hot water (be careful of splashes).

-11. Stir gently with a wooden spoon or spatula to combine.
+11. Stir gently with a wooden spoon or spatula to homogenize.

-12. Let it cool: your liquid caramel is ready to coat desserts and creams.
+12. Let it cool slightly: your liquid caramel is ready to drizzle over desserts and creams.

-13. Serve the poached egg whites over the chilled custard.
-Add a drizzle of caramel just before serving.
-You can also garnish with flaked almonds.
+13. Serve the poached egg whites on top of chilled crème anglaise.
+Drizzle with caramel just before serving.
+You can also decorate with flaked almonds.

 Note

-Tip: You can store the caramel in an airtight jar in the refrigerator for 2 to 3 weeks .
+Tip: You can store the caramel in an airtight container in the refrigerator for 2 to 3 weeks .

 Keywords: gluten-free French dessert, traditional recipe, easy floating islands, poached egg whites, gluten-free custard.